jracelis-hub/my-learning-notes/data_structures_algorithms/README.md

 - For every possible input the algorithm ***MUST*** have an output

 Efficency:
-- Time complexity measures how long the algorithm runs
+- Time complexity measures how long the algorithm runs (based on operations)
 - Space complexity measure the amount of memory that is taken up in the computer

 Linear search - checks each value sequentially